Jack Johnson (boxer): Popular culture

 The first filmed fight of Johnson's career was his bout with Tommy Burns, which was turned into a contemporary documentary, The Burns-Johnson Fight, in 1908.

 Folksinger and blues singer Lead Belly referenced Johnson in a song about the Titanic: "Jack Johnson wanna get on board, Captain said I ain't hauling no coal.
 Fare thee, Titanic, fare thee well.
 When Jack Johnson heard that mighty shock, mighta seen the man do the Eagle rock.
 Fare thee, Titanic, fare thee well" (The Eagle Rock was a popular dance at the time).
 In 1969, American folk singer Jaime Brockett reworked the Lead Belly song into a satirical talking blues called "The Legend of the S.S.
 Titanic."
-There is no convincing evidence that Johnson was in fact refused passage on the Titanic because of his race, as these songs allege.